Azure/azure-webpubsub/docs/references/protocol-cloudevents.md

     * `204`: Success, with no content.
     * `200`: Success, data sending to the PubSub WebSocket client depends on the `Content-Type`;

+* Header `ce-connectionState`: If this header exists, the connection state is updated with the response header.
+The value of this header **MUST** be a valid JSON object string.
+Please note that only *blocking* events can update the connection state.

-* When the `Content-Type` is `application/octet-stream`, the service sends `UserResponsePayload` back to the client using `dataType` as `binary` with payload base64 encoded.
+* When Header `Content-Type` is `application/octet-stream`, the service sends `UserResponsePayload` back to the client using `dataType` as `binary` with payload base64 encoded.
 A sample response:
     ```json
     {
         "type": "message",